pauliusbaltrusis/pauliusbaltrusis.github.io/about.md

 ---
 layout: default
-title: Introduction
+title: About
-parent: Home
+nav_order: 2
-nav_order: 1
+has_children: true
 ---

-# Introduction
+# About
-This is the introduction page content.
+Main page for the "About" section.